JasonLocklin/Dissertation/VWM/Discussion.md

 [VWM Multiple -mis-binding] Patients were more likely to select non-targets in multi-target conditions (Figure [fig:VWM_MTarget]).
-There are many potential explanations for this, the most obvious being an increase in failures of binding color and location in working memory, a cross-domain cognitive process that has been shown degraded in parietal and neglect patiends (@Humphreys2009,
+There are many potential explanations for this, the most obvious being an increase in failures of binding colour and location in working memory, a cross-domain cognitive process that has been shown degraded in parietal and neglect patients (@Humphreys2009,
 @Treisman2002, @Pisella2004).
 When more than one target is presented, colour information must be explicitly associated with spatial location in memory.
 If all of the colours are effectively